Seaview, Lower Hutt: History

+Māori settlement

 In the first half of the nineteenth century there were two pā at Seaview.
 Ngāti Ira people lived at a pā called Ohiti or Owhiti which was later taken over by Te Āti Awa.
 It was situated where the Ford factory would later be built.
 Te Āti Awa had another settlement, Waiwhetū Pā, which was on a sandy, windswept spit at the eastern side of the mouth of the Waiwhetu Stream where it joined the Hutt River.
 The Waiwhetū Stream was navigable well into the Hutt Valley, providing food and ease of movement for the people at the pā.
 The population decreased in the 1840s after a local chief was murdered by Māori from the Wairarapa, and by 1850 only 48 people lived at Waiwhetū Pā.
 European settlers arrived after 1840 and by 1848 there were several ship-building yards on the Waiwhetū Stream.
 Māori operated a ferry service by canoe across the Waiwhetū Stream in the 1840s.

-However, disaster struck when the 1855 Wairarapa earthquake occurred, changing the river into the low-lying stream it is today, and making the area a desolate strip of swampland.
+The 1855 Wairarapa earthquake changed the river into the low-lying stream it is today and turned the area a desolate strip of swampland.
 The local shipyards were destroyed, and Pākehā settlers focused their efforts on Petone instead.
 A government report in 1861 stated that only 20 Māori then lived in the Waiwhetū area: 10 Ngati-te-umo-Rangi led by Te Wiremu Uenukutara, and 10 Hamua led by Ropiha Moturoa.
 Today a Māori cemetery, Owhiti Urupā, remains on the site of the former Waiwhetū Pā.